 Many Gypsies and Travellers now live in settled accommodation and do not travel, or do not travel all of the time, but nonetheless consider travelling to be part of their identity.
 At the 2011 Census, the majority (76%) of Gypsies and Irish Travellers in England and Wales lived in bricks-and-mortar accommodation, and 24% lived in a caravan or other mobile or temporary structure.

-The total number of Traveller caravans in England in July 2017 was 22,792, an increase of 33% since July 2007.
-The majority (54%) of caravans were on private sites, 29% were on sites operated by local authorities and registered providers of social housing, and 16% were on unauthorised sites.
+The total number of Traveller caravans in England in July 2018 was 22,662, an increase of 29% since July 2008.
+The majority (57%) of caravans were on private sites, 29% were on sites operated by local authorities and registered providers of social housing, and 14% were on unauthorised sites.
 Studies have raised concerns about environmental conditions on some Traveller sites.
+The House of Commons Women and Equalities Committee has called for action to improve standards.

 Local authorities are no longer required to carry out a specific, separate assessment of the accommodation needs of Gypsies and Travellers in their local area, although they still have a general duty to assess the housing needs of everyone in their area.